CS 214 Systems Programming Spring 2015

 The programming part of the projects are typically graded on how close they are to the functional requirements.
 The written portion is graded on how well the TAs can figure out how your project is constructed only from the written description.
 Exams are typically graded on a curve.
 As a rule of thumb, the mean is a "C'" and each standard deviation is one letter grade.
 This rule can be altered, however, if the class does exceptionally well or poorly.

-- Percent based on number of test cases
+- Correctness -- based on number of test cases

 - 10% Test Cases from Students